-Running a car can be expensive on a student budget, not least because insurance premiums are typically high for student drivers.
-Read on to find out why student car insurance is expensive, and learn tips for saving on your insurance so you can continue to own a car through university.
+Running a car can be expensive on a student budget, not least because insurance premiums are typically higher for student drivers.
+Read on to find out the steps you can take to save money on student car insurance.

 Don’t be tempted to change your occupation or address on your application in an effort to save money — honesty is always the best policy, as providing false information is considered as fraud.